GemTalk/Sparkle/Documentation/SparkleInstall.md

 The result of the "errorcount" at the end of the output should be 0.
 Sparkle is now installed in the GemStone server.

+The installation also clones two additional required repositories, Announcements and RemoteServiceReplication, into $ROWAN_PROJECTS_HOME.

 ## Client Installation